AutoJenny/blog/docs/git_modules/ORIENTATION.md

 ## Key Principle

 **This architecture is designed to make it technically impossible for the AI (or anyone) to accidentally or implicitly change module code in MAIN_HUB.
 All module updates are explicit, reviewable, and controlled through the merge script.**

+# Orientation: Hybrid Service Layer

+- Shared services in MAIN_HUB, module-specific services in each module.
+- Modules fallback to demo data if MAIN_HUB is not present.
+- See ARCHITECTURE.md for details.

+---

+_Last updated: [date]_